The Tahitian Affair

 Richard picked her up at her apartment with her carry-on and a large suitcase in tow.
 They caught a bus at LAX from the parking lot to the terminal.
 Richard was wearing a rumpled Hawaiian shirt with distressed khakis.
 He wouldn’t be bad looking if he stepped up his game a little, had a decent haircut, or got rid of those aviator glasses that were much too large for his face.
-It didn’t matter, but she was actually embarrassed to be seen with him.
+It didn’t matter, but it embarrassed for someone to see her with him.

 Tanya got deep into a novel most of the sixteen-hour flight and napped while Richard drank heavily and caroused with the stewardesses in the lounge.

 When they arrived on the Tahitian mainland, Papeete, the capital Of French Polynesia, Tanya discovered her checked bag was missing.
 The airline promised to find it.
-She did have her carry-on that contained a change of underwear, the novel, her cosmetics, and suntan lotion.
+She had her carry-on that contained a change of underwear, the novel, her cosmetics, and suntan lotion.

 Richard was weary and hung-over but insisted on taking Tanya shopping for swimsuits in the exotic French-speaking city.
 Richard didn’t understand French.
 He became exasperated trying to negotiate prices with the Chinese merchants.
-He yelled when they refused his offers, and ended up snarling and sulking.
-Tanya was mortified by his behavior, and after all that, she ended up with two very expensive French swimsuits, and a pareo to wrap herself in.
+He yelled when they refused his offers and ended up snarling and sulking.
+His behavior mortified Tanya, and after all that, she ended up with two very expensive French swimsuits, and a pareo to wrap herself in.

 That same afternoon they flew Air Tahiti to Bora Bora where they would spend their two weeks.
 When the tiny plane landed on the dirt airstrip, as far as her eye could see, the entire island seemed an elaborate set of stunning waterfall landscapes, palm trees, and jungle.

-Tanya was enchanted when they were greeted by a nearly naked young Tahitian boy pulling a rickshaw.
-He offered them coconuts with a straw in them.
+It enchanted Tanya when a nearly naked young Tahitian boy rolled up pulling a rickshaw and offered them coconuts with a straw in them.

-On arrival at the resort, they followed the young man down a long pier to a thatched roof bungalow situated on stilts in the middle of a lagoon.
+On arrival at the resort, they followed the young man down a long pier to a thatched roof bungalow on stilts in the middle of a lagoon.
 They entered the large round room with a towering palm frond ceiling.
-One king-sized bed stood in the center with a ceiling fan hanging above it.
+One king-sized bed stood in the center with a pendulous ceiling fan whirling above it.

-Tanya was intrigued by the glass trap door at the foot of the bed.
-She peered down into the crystal clear water.
+The glass trap door at the foot of the bed intrigued Tanya.
+She peered down into the crystal clear water longingly.
 Their host showed them how to open it, and pointed to the snorkeling gear, then led them out to the exquisitely tiled outdoor shower.